-The timed-arc workflow net in Figure 1 describes a simple booking-payment workflow where a webservice provides a booking form followed by online payment.
+The timed-arc workflow net in Figure 1 describes a simple booking-payment workflow where a web-service provides a booking form followed by online payment.
+Normal flow of the net executes the transition start followed by the transitions book and pay.
+The whole booking-payment procedure cannot last for more than 10 minutes and the booking phase takes at least 2 minutes and must be finished within the first 5 minutes.
+The process can fail at any moment and the service allows for three additional attempts before it will terminate with failure.
 The workflow net consists of six places drawn as circles and nine transitions drawn as rectangles.
-Places can contain timed tokens, like the one of age 0 in the place in (the input place of the workflow).
-The collection of tokens present in the net form a marking.
+Places can contain timed tokens, like the one of age 0 in the place in (input place of the workflow).
+The tokens present in the net form a marking.
 Places and transitions are connected by arcs such that arcs from places to transitions contain time intervals restricting the possible ages of tokens that can be consumed by transition firing.
 For simplicity we do not draw time intervals of the form $[0, \infty]$ as they do not restrict the ages of tokens in any way.